arunvilla/Finomini-POC/replit.md

 # Finomini-Mobile (React Native)

 ## Overview
 React Native mobile application built with Expo, providing a mobile-optimized version of the core Finomini features.
-This is a proof of concept focusing on the 4 main screens.
+Started as a proof of concept with 4 main screens, now expanded to 57 screens with full CRUD capabilities, AI features, and advanced power user tools.

 ## Technology Stack
 - **Framework**: React Native with Expo SDK 54